Why is the Night Shift sunset to sunrise schedule missing on my iPhone?

 If Location Services is ON and the option for automatic Night Shift at sunset is still hidden, follow these steps to show the schedule option:

-- Navigate to Settings -> Privacy -> Location Services
+- Navigate to Settings -> Privacy

 - Scroll down to the bottom and tap System Services

-- Toggle Setting Time Zone -> ON (green slider) to enable automatic setting of time zone with location
+- Toggle System Customization -> ON (green slider) to enable Sunset to Sunrise option

-- Tap the home button to return to the home screen
+- Return to the home screen

 - Navigate to Settings -> Display & Brightness -> Night Shift